-Classification Type 1 Single-strut fracture only 2 Multiple single-stent fractures occuring at different sites 3 Multiple stent fractures resulting in complete transverse linear fracture but without stent displacement 4 4 Complete transverse linear fracture with stent displacement Based on Allie, et. al. endovascular today 2004; July/August: 22-34.
+Classification Type 1 Single-strut fracture only 2 Multiple single-stent fractures occuring at different sites 3 Multiple stent fractures resulting in complete transverse linear fracture but without stent displacement 4 Complete transverse linear fracture with stent displacement Based on Allie, et. al. Endovascular Today 2004; July/August: 22-34.

 Please note that the fracture analysis in the RESILIENT Study was conducted by an independent core laboratory using the classification system described by Allie et al., 2004 in accordance with the protocol approved in the IDE prior to study initiation (G040023, 3/19/2004).
 This system classifies fractures into four distinct types.
-Since study initiation, other stent classification systems have been proposed (Scheinert et al, 2005; Roca-Singh et al., 2007; Popma et al., 2009).
-The classification system published by Rocha-Singh et al., is currently used by many core labs in the US, and splits the Type 4 fractures as defined by Allie et al. into "stent fracture(s) with mal-alignment of components" (Type 4) and "stent fracture(s) in a trans-axial spiral configuration" (Type 5).
+Since study initiation, other stent classification systems have been proposed (Scheinert et al., 2005; Roca-Singh et al., 2007; Popma et al., 2009).
+The classification system published by Rocha-Singh et al., 2007; Popma et al., 2009).
+The classification system published by Rocha-Singh et al., into "stent fracture(s) with mal-alignment of components" (Type 4) and "stent fracture(s) in a trans-axial spiral configuration" (Type 5).
 The Type 4 fractures in the RESILIENT Study were not sub-categorized according to the system proposed by Rocha-Singh and colleagues.